SystemsApproach/tcpcc/algorithm.rst

 ``EstimatedRTT`` and ``Deviation`` without using floating-point arithmetic.
 Instead, the whole calculation is scaled by 2\ :sup:`n`, with delta selected to be 1/2\ :sup:`n`.
-This allows us to do integer arithmetic, implementing multiplicationand division using shifts, thereby achieving higher performance.
+This allows us to do integer arithmetic, implementing multiplication and division using shifts, thereby achieving higher performance.
 The resulting calculation is given by the following code fragment, where n=3
 (i.e., ``delta = 1/8``).
 Note that ``EstimatedRTT`` and ``Deviation`` are